have been arrested and charged with breach of the peace or disorderly conduct, or disorderly intoxication you need to contact

 to make such detention or arrest was the operator of the establishment or a law enforcement officer.

-WE COVER BROWARD, COLLIER, GLADES, HENDRY, INDIAN RIVER, LEE, MARTIN, MIAMI-DADE, MONROE,
+BROWARD, CHARLOTTE, CLAY, COLLIER, DUVAL, GLADES, HENDRY, HIGHLANDS, HILLSBOROUGH, INDIAN RIVER, LEE, MANATEE, MARTIN, MIAMI-DADE,

 The hiring of a DUI lawyer, traffic ticket lawyer, or criminal lawyer